dmhuehol/EnvAn-WN/README.md

 In progress:

-noseplot: SEE NOSEPLOTFIND
+atplot: currently (6/8/17) just a grab bag of plotting loops, originally from FWOKXh7.
+May be removed eventually, but currently serves as a testing ground for improvements and functionalizations of the remaining plotting sections of FWOKXh7.

+convection: current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
+Currently just a skeleton of code from Megan Amanatides's original script.

+IGRAimpfil: current (6/8/17) version of MATLAB function to import IGRA v1 data and output ALL useful sounding structures (filtered, goodfinal, and warmnosesfinal being the most important).
+Still needs to be commented.

 noseplotfind: current (6/1/17) version of MATLAB function to detect and display warmnoses.
 Currently displays TvP, Tvz, and skew-T charts, and splits the sounding data structure into warmnose and nonwarmnose versions.
 See "to be added" section near end of help for features which will be added in the near future.

-convection: current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
-Currently just a skeleton of code from Megan Amanatides's original script.
+wnlocplot: current (6/8/17) version of MATLAB function to display the physical locations (vertically) of warmnoses within the atmosphere.
+Displays bars representing the upper bound/lower bound/thickness of warmnoses, given a sounding structure containing only warmnose data.
+Generates four figures: one which displays from left to right bars representing first, second, and third warmnoses; one which displays only the first warmnose (usually a grounded warmnose); one which displays only the second warmnose (always a warmnose aloft); one which displays the third warmnose; and one which displays all three warmnoses superimposed in a single plot.
+Lots of functionality is still to be added, and documentation is only half complete.

 Nonfunctional: